-The official entrance to Chinatown is the decorative gate, or paifong, a gift from the city of Taipei.
+The official entrance to Chinatown is the decorative gate (paifong), a gift from the city of Taipei.
 It is symbolic – not only as an...

-This late-night Parisian bistro serves up live jazz music alongside classic but contemporary French cuisine.
-Daily prix-fixe menus and...
+This late-night Parisian bistro serves up live jazz alongside classic but contemporary French cuisine.
+The clientele is sophisticated...

 92 South St · interesting places nearby

 Calamus Bookstore information